 And it wasn't as if coach Justin Edwards' Little Dutchmen (2-5 Section Four) weren't prepared for the match.
 They warmed up for Catholic by playing arguably the best team in the county, Palmyra, on Saturday night in the Mike Rhoades Tournament at Lebanon Valley College.
 A-C stayed with the Cougars for much of the game before losing, 54-46.

-But against Catholic, they lost starter Casey Smith after a bad fall in the second quarter and
+But against Catholic, they lost starter Casey Smith after a bad fall in the second quarter and struggled to find much of an attack all night.

 A-C's problem was also due to Catholic coming off one of its best games of the season Saturday night, with a 70-33 pasting of Mount Calvary.
 Orr, the only senior starter, rained down treys on Calvary on his way to 29 points, three shy of his career high.